Weighted sheaves and homology of Artin groups: Precise matchings for Artin groups

 Since $\tau_1\neq \tau$, we must have $\sigma = \tau_1 \cup \{v_1\}$ with $v_1\neq n-f$.
 Notice that $n-f$ is the only vertex $v\in \sigma$ which satisfies $v\equiv f+1$ or $v\equiv 0 \pmod d$.
 Therefore, by Remark \ref{rmk:removed-vertex}, the vertex $v_1$ will never be recovered throughout the alternating path.
 This is a contradiction since $v_1\in \tau$. \end{proof}

-As a consequence we can compute the homology $H_*(\GW; R)$ for $\GW$ of type $A_n$, and obtain a proof of Theorem \ref{teo:simpleind}.
+As a consequence we can compute the homology $H_*(\GW; R)$ for $\GW$ of type $A_n$.
+This gives a proof of Theorem \ref{teo:simpleind}.

-\begin{proof}[Proof of Theorem \ref{teo:simpleind}] We simply need to apply the formula given by Theorem \ref{thm:homology-artin-groups} using our precise matching on $K = K_{n,0}$.
-Since $f=0$, there are critical cells for $n=kd$ or $n=kd-1$.
+\begin{proof}[Proof of Theorem \ref{teo:simpleind} (Homology in case $A_n$)] We simply need to apply the formula given by Theorem \ref{thm:homology-artin-groups} using our precise matching on $K = K_{n,0}$.
+Since $f=0$, there are critical simplices for $n=kd$ or $n=kd-1$.
 The boundary $\delta_{m+1}^\varphi$ is non-trivial only for

 In both cases for $m=k(d-2)$ we have $\rk\delta_{m+1}^\varphi = 1$, and all the other boundaries are trivial.
 Theorem \ref{teo:simpleind} follows. \end{proof}